sleepdiary/core/doc/README.md

 let diary = sleep_diary_formats.new_sleep_diary( my_diary );
 ```

+## Browser support

+This library is actively tested in modern versions of Firefox and Chrome.
+We try to support all modern Chromium-based browsers, plus Internet Explorer 10 and 11.
+Please report any bugs you find in supported browsers.

 ## Compiling the project

 Most users can us the pre-compiled [sleep-diary-formats.js](../sleep-diary-formats.js).
 If you want to compile the project yourself, install [Docker](https://www.docker.com/) then do: